wonderfly/lanyon/_posts/2018-04-10-mos-security.md

 ## 9.3.4 Trusted Systems

-"Is it to build a secure operating system?"
-"Theoretically yes, but there are reasons why modern OSes are secure":
+"Is it possible to build a secure operating system?"
+"Theoretically yes, but there are reasons why modern OSes aren't secure":

   - Users are unwilling to throw away current unsecure systems.
 For example, there is actually a "secure OS" from Microsoft, but they never adversite it